Scleroderma: Pathophysiology

 Vitamin D is implicated in the pathophysiology of the disease.
 An inverse correlation between plasma levels of vitamin D and scleroderma severity has been noted, and vitamin D is known to play a crucial role in regulating (usually suppressing) the actions of the immune system.

 Diagnosis

 Typical scleroderma is classically defined as symmetrical skin thickening, with about 70% of cases also presenting with Raynaud's phenomenon, nail-fold capillary changes, and antinuclear antibodies.
 Affected individuals may experience systemic organ involvement.
 No single test for scleroderma works all of the time; hence, diagnosis is often a matter of exclusion.
 Atypical scleroderma may show any variation of these changes without skin changes or with finger swelling only.

 Laboratory testing can show antitopoisomerase antibodies, like anti-scl70 (causing a diffuse systemic form), or anticentromere antibodies (causing a limited systemic form and the CREST syndrome).
 Other autoantibodies can be seen, such as anti-U3 or anti-RNA polymerase.
 Antidouble-stranded DNA autoantibodies are likely to be present in serum.

-Differential
+Differential diagnosis

 Diseases that are often in the differential include: